Tres Hermanas Artist Residency

 Q: Will I be able to leave Anima and explore during the residency?

 A: Yes.
 We visit the town of San Isidro Mazatepec regularly, and the city of Guadalajara less often.
 You will have opportunities to get to know our town and shop for groceries/essentials.
+Visits to other local attractions can be arranged at an additional cost.